communitiesuk/prsdb-infra/ReadMe.md

 Create an access key in the AWS portal on the Security credentials page (just below where you found you `mfa_serial`).
 In your terminal, run `aws-vault add mhclg` and provide your access key details.

 In your terminal, navigate to the integration directory and run `aws-vault exec mhclg-int -- <your preferred shell>`.
 This will start a sub-shell with the access key credentials available and the role of that profile.
 Use `exit` to return to your previous shell when you are done.
 If you want to work on a different environment, instead navigate to that environment's directory and use the corresponding profile instead of `mhclg-int`.

+## Setting up terraform

+Install the appropriate version of Terraform by following [these instructions](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli).
+We are currently using 1.9.x, so make sure you select that version.
+If using the "Manual installation" method, you can select the correct version from the dropdown at the top of the installation page.

-Still in the environment directory, run `terraform init` to create a local terraform state linking to the shared environment state.
+Start an `aws-vault exec` session for the profile corresponding to the environment you want to connect to, then navigate to the environment's directory and run `terraform init` to create a local terraform state linking to the shared environment state.

 You are now ready to start running terraform commands on the chosen environment.